Skip to main content

 Bank Reconciliation Screen

-In the grid section, the details displayed for each Reconciliation Line Item Detail includes:
+In the grid section, the details displayed for each ‘Reconciliation Line Item’ include:

 Line

-This is the line on the physical bank statement where this transaction occurs.
+The ‘Line’ column displays the line on the physical bank statement where this transaction occurs.
 Unreconciled items are displayed as '999'.

 Date

-Because TASS.web support many different payment types for debtors it is a good idea to familiarise yourself with the methodology used to derive this date.
+Because TASS.web support many different payment types for debtors, it is a good idea to familiarise yourself with the methodology used to derive this date.

 Type

-This code describes the transaction's origin.
+The ‘Type’ column displays the code that describes the transaction's origin.

 The possible types include: